-Figure 26.
-Redox depletions (lighter colored areas) are scattered within the darker matrix 69 Figure 27.
+Figure 22.
+This soil has a gleyed matrix in the lowest layer, starting about 7 in.
+(18 cm) from the soil surface.
+The layer above the gleyed matrix has a depleted matrix 62 Figure 23.
+Example of indicator F3 (Depleted Matrix), in which redox concentrations extend nearly to the surface Figure 24.
+This soil has a depleted matrix with redox concentrations in a low-chroma matrix Figure 25.
+Redox features can be small and difficult to see within a dark soil layer 65 Figure 26.
+Redox depletions are scattered within the darker matrix.
+Scale is in centimeters Figure 27.
 In this example, the layer of redox concentrations begins at the soil surface and is slightly more than 2 in.
 (5 cm) thick.
-70 Figure 28.
-Iron-manganese masses (black spots) in a 40 percent depleted matrix 74 Figure 29.
-The Piedmont Floodplain Soils indicator is restricted to floodplains that are actively receiving sediments and groundwater discharge with high iron content 75 Figure 30.
-Location of MLRAs 144A and 145 in LRR R and MLRA 149B in LRR S 76 Figure 31.
-Wetland with surface water present 85 Figure 32.
-High water table observed in a soil pit 86 Figure 33.
+67 Figure 28.
+Iron-manganese masses in a 40 percent depleted matrix.
+Scale is in inches 72 Figure 29.
+The Piedmont Floodplain Soils indicator is restricted to floodplains that are actively receiving sediments and groundwater discharge with high iron content.
+Photo by M. Rabenhorst.
+Scale in 4-in.
+(10-cm) increments.
+73 Figure 30.
+Location of MLRAs 144A and 145 in LRR R and MLRA 149B in LRR S 75 Figure 31.
+A caution in determining the start of the growing season using the "green up" indicator.
+Certain herbaceous species produce overwintering green leaves.
+An example is Dame's rocket (Hesperis matronalis) where the stem, stem leaves, and flowers die back at the end of the growing season, but a basal rosette of green leaves persists under the snowpack.
+The photograph above, which was taken immediately following the first exposure of the ground surface after snowmelt, illustrates this characteristic 80 Figure 32.
+Wetland with surface water present.
+84 Figure 33.
+High water table observed in a soil pit 85 Figure 34.
 Water glistens on the surface of a saturated soil sample.
-87 Figure 34.
-Water marks (light-colored areas) on trees in a seasonally flooded wetland Figure 35.
-Silt deposit left after a recent high-water event forms a tan coating on these tree trunks (upper edge indicated by the arrow) 89 Figure 36.
-Drift deposit on the upstream side of a sapling in a floodplain wetland 90 Figure 37.
-Dried algal deposit clinging to low vegetation 91 Figure 38.
+86 Figure 35.
+Water marks on trees in a seasonally flooded wetland 87 Figure 36.
+Silt deposit left after a recent high-water event forms a tan coating on these tree trunks 88 Figure 37.
+Drift deposit on the upstream side of a sapling in a floodplain wetland 89 Figure 38.
+Dried algal deposit clinging to low vegetation.
+90 Figure 39.
 Dried crust of blue-green algae on the soil surface.
-92 Figure 39.
+91 Figure 40.
 Iron deposit (orange streaks) in a small channel.
-93 Figure 40.
-At this site, ferrous iron moves with the groundwater from a cattail marsh to a shallow ditch, where it oxidizes when exposed to the air and forms an orange-colored iron deposit.
-93 Figure 41.
+91 Figure 41.
+At this site, ferrous iron moves with the groundwater from a cattail marsh to a shallow ditch, where it oxidizes when exposed to the air and forms an orange-colored iron 00 deposit 92 Figure 42.
 A sparsely vegetated, seasonally ponded depression.
-Note the watermarks on trees 95 Figure 42.
-Water-stained leaves in a seasonally ponded depression, with an unstained leaf (right center) for comparison.
-96 Figure 43.
-Shells of aquatic snails in a seasonally ponded fringe wetland 97 Figure 44.
-Dead green frogs (Rana clamitans melanota) in a drying seasonal pool 97 Figure 45.
-Marl deposit (tan-colored areas) and iron sheen in a calcareous fen 98 Figure 46.
-Surface soil cracks in a seasonally ponded depression 99 Figure 47.
-Drainage patterns seen during typical early spring flows in a forested wetland 100 Figure 48.
-Drainage patterns in a slope wetland 101 Figure 49.
-Vegetation bent over in the direction of water flow across a stream terrace 101 Figure 50.
-Moss trim line in a seasonally flooded wetland 102 Figure 51.
-Iron-oxide plaque (orange coating) on a living root.
-Iron also coats the channel or pore from which the root was removed.
-104 Figure 52.
-This soil has many oxidized rhizospheres associated with living roots.
-105 Figure 53.
-When alpha, alpha-dipyridyl dye is applied to a soil containing reduced iron, a positive reaction is indicated by a pink or red coloration to the treated area.
-106 Figure 54.
-Redox concentrations in the tilled surface layer of a recently cultivated soil 108 Figure 55.
-Crayfish burrow in a saturated wetland.
-110 Figure 56.
-Aerial photograph of an agricultural field with saturated soils indicated by darker colors.
-111 Figure 57.
-Stunted corn due to wet spots in an agricultural field in New Hampshire 112
+Note the watermarks on trees.
+93 Figure 43.
+Water-stained leaves in a seasonally ponded depression, with an unstained leaf for comparison.
+94 Figure 44.
+Shells of aquatic snails in a seasonally ponded fringe wetland 95 Figure 45.
+Dead green frogs (Rana clamitans melanota) in a drying seasonal pool 96 Figure 46.
+Marl deposit and iron sheen in a calcareous fen.
+97 Figure 47.
+Surface soil cracks in a seasonally ponded depression 97 Figure 48.
+Drainage patterns seen during typical early spring flows in a forested wetland.
+The patterns are also evident when the wetland is dry 98 Figure 49.
+Drainage patterns in a slope wetland 99